whuuayu/lemonfish-css/README.md

 # LEMONFISH
 a Krunker UI Theme by tae.

-## Update 2021-11-18
+## Update 2021-11-24

-- Fixed comp/round score display
+- Revamped score display
-- Stylized comp menu screen a bit
-- Ate some crayons
+- Team color now shows on more elements

 ## License